 Dr. Camilla Bausch

-Dr. Camilla Bausch is the Director of Ecologic Institute Europe.
+Dr. Camilla Bausch is Director of Ecologic Institute.

-For over ten years she has worked as a researcher, consultant and lecturer in the fields of environmental, climate, and energy policy on the national, European and international levels.
-She has acted extensively on legal and institutional issues in the context of international climate protection and for many years, she was part of the German Delegation to the UN climate negotiations.
-Moreover, she was active in the introduction and reform of the emissions trading system in Germany, as well as ongoing developments of energy law.
-The implementation and effects of the German energy transition on citizens, federal states and neighboring European countries are an important part of her work, as well as the ongoing development of European climate and energy policy.
+For over ten years she has researched, consulted and lectured on environmental, climate and energy policy.
+Dr. Bausch was a long-standing part of the German Delegation to the UN climate negotiations.
+She has been active in the introduction and reform of the emissions trading system in Germany as well as ongoing developments of energy law.
+The implementation and effects of the German energy transition on neighboring European countries is an important aspect of her work as well as the ongoing development of European climate and energy policy.

-From 2009 to 2014 Dr. Camilla Bausch was a board member of Greenpeace Germany, holding the position of Chair for three years.
-In 2004, she co-founded the Climate Talk event series and was personally responsible for the initiative for a decade.
-Furthermore, she is the initiator and head of the EnergyTransitionArt project.
+From 2009 to 2014 Dr. Bausch was a board member of Greenpeace Germany, holding the position of Chair for three of those years.
+In 2004 she co-founded the Climate Talk event series and was personally responsible for the initiative for a decade.
+Dr. Bausch is also the initiator and head of the EnergyTransitionArt project.

-In 2009 Dr. Camilla Bausch took a sabbatical supported by the German Marshall Fund of the United States (GMF) and the American Political Science Association (APSA) to work for United States House of Representatives.
-There she was employed by Congressman Edward J. Markey, Senator for Massachusetts (D-MA).
-Prior to working at Ecologic Institute, Dr. Camilla Bausch was a management consultant for the Boston Consulting Group (BCG).
+In 2008/2009 Dr. Bausch took a sabbatical supported by the German Marshall Fund of the United States (GMF) and the American Political Science Association (APSA) to work for United States House of Representatives where she was employed by Congressman Edward J. Markey, Senator for Massachusetts (D-MA).
+Prior to working at Ecologic Institute, Dr. Bausch was a management consultant for the Boston Consulting Group (BCG).

-Dr. Camilla Bausch has received research fellowships and scholarships from the Deutschen Forschungsgesellschaft (DFG, German Research Foundation), the German National Academy Foundation, the GMF, the 21st Century Trust Oxford, the Wilton Park British German Forum, the Zeit Foundation, the Konrad Adenauer Foundation, and the Aspen Institute among others.
+Dr. Bausch has received research fellowships and scholarships from the German Research Foundation (DFG), the German Academic Scholorship Foundation, the German Marshall Fund, the 21st Century Trust Oxford, the Wilton Park British German Forum, the Zeit Foundation, the Konrad Adenauer Foundation and the Aspen Institute, among others.

 Along with her stay in the USA, Dr. Bausch has lived abroad for extended periods in Belgium and Russia.
-She is a member of the Tönissteiner Group as well as the Global Atlanticists Network.
+She is a member of the Tönissteiner Group.